BarCB/SOA-Tarea-2/README.md

 The program arguments:
 * [-v | -V]:
     -v: despliega un mensaje cada vez que detecte un System Call de "program".
-    -V: -V is identical to the -v option, but will pause until the user presses any key to continue execution of "program".
+    -V: -V is identical to the -v option, but will pause until the user presses the enter key to continue execution of "program".
-    The program can only receive -v or -V never both, if both are added the -V will be considered as a command to run and it display an error.
+    The program can only receive -v or -V never both, if both are added the the second one will be considered as a command to run and it display an error.
     They are optional.

 * program: